GavEdwards/GavEdwards/README.md

 ### Welcome 👋

-As a computer scientist I've worked across web development, cybersecurity, data science and more.
+As a computer scientist I've worked across web development, cyber security, data science and more.
 I'm now working on applying AI to the world of biomedicine & leading a graph ML group at AstraZeneca working to transform drug discovery.

 #### 🔭 Currently working on
 * Applied AI